mongock/mongock/QUICK_UPGRADE_VERSION_5.md

 # Version 5 upgrade steps

+### Scope
+This document is a temporally guide to upgrade your current project from using Mongock version 4.x.x to 5.0.x.RC, while the official documentation is released, where you will find a proper guide to have your project running with Mongock 5, examples, explanation for our decisions and how they can benefit you, etc.

 ### Pom changes
 - groupId has change from `com.github.cloudyrock.mongock` to `io.mongock`
 - BOM version to latest version: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.mongock/mongock/badge.png)](https://search.maven.org/artifact/io.mongock/mongock)